rezwanqkhan/PythonLearningWithExamples/README.md

     - Explore the usage of *args and **kwargs in Python functions with illustrative examples.

 12. **Decorators in Python:**
     - Understand the concept of decorators and how to use them to modify the behavior of functions or methods.

-13. **Function Passing as Arguments:**
-    - Learn how to pass functions as arguments to other functions for enhanced functionality.
+Includes examples and explanations.

+13. **Polymorphism in Python:**
+    - Learn how polymorphism enables different objects to respond to the same method call in different ways.
+Includes examples demonstrating polymorphic behavior.

+14. **Super Method in Python:**
+    - Understand the usage of the super() method to call methods of a superclass from within a subclass's method.
+Includes examples illustrating the super() method in action.

+15. **Abstract Base Classes (ABCs) in Python:**
+    - Explore abstract base classes (ABCs) as a way to define interfaces or contracts in Python.
+Learn how to use ABCs to enforce method implementations in subclasses.
+Includes examples demonstrating the usage of ABCs.

+16. **Object-Oriented Programming (OOP) Example:**
+    - Dive into an object-oriented programming example with code solution.
+Explore how to design and implement classes, inheritance, methods, and more in Python.

 Happy Coding! 🚀

-Rezwanullah khan
+Rezwanullah Khan